kesettle/project3/README.md

 # Data Split

-In this part, our data set is split into training set and test set, with training set contains 70% of the data and test set contains the other 30%.
+In this part, our data set is split into a training set and a test set, with training set contains 70% of the data and the test set contains the other 30%.

 ``` r
 #Set seed for reproduction